 Duke Urology residents are a close group, and we enjoy making the most of our time together.
 Some of the activities we enjoy as part of the program include:

-- Journal Club: In keeping with the importance of our excellent group dynamic, we made the decision to take our monthly journal club as another opportunity to strengthen relationships within the division.
-Each month, a different faculty member graciously welcomes us into his or her home for dinner and drinks and to discuss the current urologic literature.
-These events are a great chance for trainees and faculty to get to know each other outside of the hospital
+In keeping with the importance of our excellent group dynamic, we made the decision to take our monthly journal club as another opportunity to strengthen relationships within the division.
+Every other month, a different faculty member graciously welcomes us into his or her home for dinner and drinks and to discuss the current urologic literature.
+These events are a great chance for trainees and faculty to get to know each other outside of the hospital.

 To learn more about the Duke Urology Residency Program and to hear what current Residents have to say about their experiences here, watch these videos:

 Duke Urology Residency Program: Resident Life

 We think you’ll find everything you need for an enriching life and training experience in and around Durham, North Carolina — our home.
 It combines the best of a big city and a small town: the people are friendly, there’s plenty job opportunities and things to do, and it’s affordable.
 See what Durham has to offer.